 It all started from a place of sheer lack of knowledge and curiosity.
-I came across a picture of someone making a hat on the Internet and it immediately resonated with me, so I bought a pre-war hat block and tried to make one by imitating what I saw.
-My first hat was quite awful and I got discouraged, but for some reason, I still didn’t give up.
+I came across a picture of someone making a hat on the internet and it immediately resonated with me, so I bought a pre-war hat block and tried to make one by imitating what I saw.
+My first hat was quite awful and I got discouraged, but for some reason, I didn’t give up.
 I kept practicing to make them, and I remember that at some point when I finished making them I started to feel a little better about it.

 So you started in the niche of classic hats all by yourself and from scratch?